lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

 Preparing and pushing a branch
 ==============================

-Start by creating a branch of the `phalanx repository`_ and editing your service.
+Start by creating a branch of the `phalanx repository`_ and editing your appliation.

-You can make many types of edits to the service.
+You can make many types of edits to the application.
-The most straightforward changes are updates to your service's Docker images or the Helm sub-charts the service depends on.
+The most straightforward changes are updates to your application's Docker images or the Helm sub-charts the application depends on.
 See :doc:`upgrade`.
-You can also make changes to the Helm values by editing the service's defaults in its ``values.yaml`` file, or the values for the development environment in the corresponding ``values-<environment>.yaml`` file.
+You can also make changes to the Helm values by editing the application's defaults in its ``values.yaml`` file, or the values for the development environment in the corresponding ``values-<environment>.yaml`` file.
 Finally, you can also make changes to the Helm templates for Kubernetes resources.

 Commit your changes and push your branch to GitHub.